Number System and Integers for Class 6

 Properties of Integers

 a.
-Closure Property of Addition, Subtraction and Multiplication: If you have two integers a and b then when you add (a + b), subtract (a − b) or multiply (a × b) them, the result is also an integer.
+Closure Property for Addition, Subtraction and Multiplication: If you have two integers a and b then when you add (a + b), subtract (a − b) or multiply (a × b) them, the result is also an integer.
 However, it is important to note that division (a ÷ b) does not necessarily give an integer.

 cmo-number-c6-18